yyalexyy/Product-Management/Notes/README.md

 ### *Pipes:*
 When data is not in the format appropriate for display, we use pipes.
 Pipes transform bound propertis before display.
 (Built-in pipes: date, number, decimal, percent, currency, json, etc.)

+### *Interface:*
+An interface is a specification identifying a related set of properties and methods.
+Two primary ways to use an interface:
+1. Use an interface to identify the properties for a specific type.
+Ex: have all the properties for the product object in an interface, and in the component class, we can define the type as the interface.
+2. Use an interface to identify a feature set.
+We declare the properties and methods required to implement a specific feature.
+Declarations only, no code.